Waterline Insert Fittings and Clamps Index

 All regular stock insert fittings are on this page.
-Use the links on the left to narrow your search or enter a keyword(s) in the search box.
 Scroll to the bottom of the page for more information and installation tips.

 Always verify requirements with your water supplier.

-PVC fittings are gray-colored (except schedule-40 transitions which are white).
+PVC fittings are gray color.
 Nylon fittings are a somewhat translucent white color and generally more durable.

-PVC, Nylon, and brass are suitable for most potable, cold water supplies and pressures.
-PVC, Nylon, and stainless steel fittings are lead-free.
+PVC, nylon and brass are suitable for most potable, cold water supplies and pressures.
+PVC, nylon and stainless steel fittings are lead-free.
 Brass fittings are not lead-free unless so stated in the description for the specific item.
 Galvanized steel is also suitable, but will corrode in some environments.
-Stainless steel may be required where connecting to a municipal water supply.

 Each insert end has "barbs" or ridges which are angled to allow the barbed end to insert into the tubing but resist retraction.
 They also provide a surface against which hose clamps can compress the tubing to form a tight seal.
 Hose clamps (usually one or two per insert) are used to secure the fitting inside the line or tubing.